Jennifer Matthews-Drake formed Matthews Publishing Group (MPG) in 1998 to provide corporate clients with specialized

 Meet the Team

-Jennifer Matthews-Drake has extensive experience in publishing, advertising and political affairs.
-Prior to forming MPG, she was the Advertising Manager of the Special Publications Division of Arkansas Business Publishing Group.
+Jennifer Matthews-Drake has extensive experience in publishing, advertising/media buying and political affairs.
+Prior to forming MPG in 1998, she was the Advertising Manager of the Special Publications Division of Arkansas Business Publishing Group in Little Rock, Arkansas.
 While there, she achieved record sales performance for the company.
-Prior to moving to Little Rock in 1995, Jennifer lived in Boston and worked for Rising Star Associates, publishers of New Age Journal, and Independent Advisors to Vanguard and T. Rowe Price Funds.
-Her political experience includes grassroots coalition building, local and national political campaigns, issues referendums, polling, petition drives, political fundraising and efforts contracted with and on behalf of industry groups such as the American Trucking Associations.
+Prior to moving to Little Rock in 1995, Jennifer lived in Boston, Massachusetts, working for Rising Star Associates, publishers of New Age Journal and two financial advisory newsletters.
+Her political experience includes grassroots coalition building, governmental affairs, local and national political campaigns, issues referendums, polling, petition drives, political fundraising and efforts contracted with and on behalf of industry groups such as the American Trucking Associations.

 A native of Portland, Oregon, Jennifer Matthews-Drake is an honors graduate of The Evergreen State College in Olympia, Washington with a Bachelor of Arts degree in Environmental Science and Political Economy.
 Politics were a large part of her college experience, including working on election campaigns, lobbying for Sierra Club and a variety of other issues at both state and congressional levels.
 Her undergraduate work includes studies in Soviet Environmental Policy at Kazan State University in the Kazan Republic (former USSR).
-Her post-graduate work includes courses in Governmental Affairs and Constitutional Law at Harvard University Extension in Cambridge, Massachusetts.
+Her post-graduate work includes courses in Governmental Affairs, International and Treaty Law and Constitutional Law at Harvard University Extension in Cambridge, Massachusetts.

 After spending 21 wonderful years in Little Rock, Ark., Jennifer now resides in Minneapolis with her husband Brett.
 Together, they have three children – Griffin, Van and Amelie.
-Jennifer has three more children – Justin, Lauren and Will – plus four grandchildren from her previous firstname.lastname@example.org
+Jennifer has three more children – Justin, Lauren and Will – plus four grandchildren from a previous email@example.com

 Jennifer Barnett Reed is a freelance writer and editor from Little Rock, Ark.
 She has a master’s degree in journalism from Northwestern University and worked for newspapers in Little Rock, Nashville, and other cities before broadening into magazine writing, editing, and corporate communications as a freelancer.
 Her work has won awards from the Associated Press, the South Carolina Press Association and the Association of Alternative Newsweeklies.